RIKEN-RCCS/lens3/v2/doc/user-guide.md

   fails.
 For diagnosing, the reason button on UI shows the message from the backend.
 A typical error is that pool's bucket-directory is not writable.
-The message looks like `"mkdir /home/XXX/XXX/.minio.sys: permission denied"` (for the MinIO backend).
+The message looks like `"mkdir /home/XXX/XXX/.minio.sys: permission denied"`.
 Unfortunately, the message might not help much in other error cases.

 - MinIO stores its state in a directory ".minio.sys" in pool's bucket-directory.
 An inconsistent state could cause MinIO to fail.